Frequently Asked Questions

 What can you do for interview anxiety?

 Prepare, prepare and prepare more.
 Familiarize yourself with the job posting/description of the job you have applied for.
-Ask everyone that has ever done the job, interviewed for the job, managed the job or knows of anyone in the job, what it takes to get the job done.
+Ask everyone that has ever done the job, interviewed for the job, managed the job or knows of anyone in the job, what it takes to get the job done and what they suggest you do for optimum interview preparation for that specific job and company.

 What else can I do to prepare myself for the interview?